 Lori McCormick, BSN, MSHSA

 Lori McCormick serves as the administrative director of Oncology Services for the Scully-Welsh Cancer Center.
 Lori was the Patient Care Administrator at M.D.
-Anderson Cancer Center in Orlando prior to joining Indian River Medical Center in June of 2014.
+Anderson Cancer Center in Orlando prior to joining Cleveland Clinic Indian River Hospital in June of 2014.
 Lori received her Bachelor of Science degree in nursing from Florida Southern College in Lakeland and her Master of Science degree in healthcare services administration from the University of St. Francis in Joliet, IL.

 Aprill Baker, RN, BSN, OCN, CRNI

-Aprill Baker is the Oncology Manager of the Baldwin Infusion Center at the Scully-Welsh Cancer Center and for the inpatient oncology unit on the 5th floor of Indian River Medical Center.
-Prior to working at IRMC, Aprill was the primary chemotherapy nurse at Drs.
+Aprill Baker is the Oncology Manager of the Baldwin Infusion Center at the Scully-Welsh Cancer Center and for the inpatient oncology unit on the 5th floor of Cleveland Clinic Indian River Hospital.
+Prior to working at the Hospital, Aprill was the primary chemotherapy nurse at Drs.
 Scott, Weeks and McGarry’s oncology practice.
 Aprill received her Bachelor of Science degree from Indian River State College and holds national certifications in Intravenous Therapy and Oncology Nursing.

 R. Scott Duncan